 Inside Basis vs Outside Basis: Taxation of Partnerships (754)

 The analysis of Inside Basis vs Outside Basis affects the taxation of a partnership.
 A partnership occurs when two or more parties cooperate to advance their mutual interests.
 This is done when each party contributes to carrying on a trade or operation of a business and divides its assets according to the contributions of each party.
 Section 754 of the US Internal Revenue Code provides a set of rules that govern the tax allotted for a partner.

 Section 754 requires each partner to determine their adjusted basis in order to determine the exact tax liability of the partner.
-This determination is normally done at the end of the year and is vital in ascertaining the partner’s distributive share of profits or losses.
+This determination is normally done at the end of the year and is vital to ascertaining the partner’s distributive share of profits or losses.

 Always consult your professional tax advisor before making any decisions.
 Learn more from the IRS https://www.irs.gov/pub/irs-wd/201510024.pdf

 Inside basis refers to the adjusted basis of each partnership asset, as determined from the partnership’s tax accounts.
 Inside basis usually comes from partner contributions, but may also come from purchases the partnership makes with partnership funds.
-This determines the partner’s tax basis according to the individual assets contributed to the operation of the business.
+This determines the partner’s tax basis according to the respective individual assets contributed to the operation of the business.

 Outside basis represents each partner’s basis in the partnership interest.
 Each partner “owns” a share of the partnership’s inside basis for all of its assets, and all partners should maintain a record of their respective outside bases.